A-D-DBS-application/web-application-2025-group-27/README.md

 ### Clay Integration

-`services/clay.py` defines a `ClayClient` stub.
-Replace `fetch_company_bundle` with an actual HTTP client that:

-1. Authenticates with Clay.
-2. Fetches company, competitor, industry, and product data.
-3. Returns a normalized dictionary matching the contract documented in the docstring.
+`services/clay.py` houses the Clay API client.
+It authenticates with Clay, fetches company, competitor, industry, and product data, and returns the normalized dictionary consumed throughout the service layer.

 `ClaySyncService` consumes this payload and persists the graph into Supabase, upserting companies, industries, competitors, and products while tracking metadata.

+#### Configuring the Clay client

+- Export a Clay API key: `export CLAY_API_KEY="sk_live_..."`.
+- (Optional) Override the host: `export CLAY_BASE_URL="https://sandbox.api.clay.com/v1"`.
+- Tweak networking via `CLAY_TIMEOUT`, `CLAY_MAX_RETRIES`, and `CLAY_BACKOFF_FACTOR`.

+> The client uses the standard Python `urllib` stack, so no extra dependency is
+> required.
+Errors from Clay are mapped to `ClayError` subclasses, making it easy
+> to surface 4xx/5xx conditions to API consumers.

 ### Reporting & Watchdog